silentDoc/AoC18/AoC18/Day21/Readme.md

 Because time travel is a dangerous activity, the activation system begins with a few instructions which verify that  _bitwise AND_  (via  `bani`) does a  _numeric_  operation and  _not_  an operation as if the inputs were interpreted as strings.
 If the test fails, it enters an infinite loop re-running the test instead of allowing the program to execute normally.
 If the test passes, the program continues, and assumes that  _all other bitwise operations_  (`banr`,  `bori`, and  `borr`) also interpret their inputs as  _numbers_.
 (Clearly, the Elves who wrote this system were worried that someone might introduce a bug while trying to emulate this system with a scripting language.)

 _What is the lowest non-negative integer value for register  `0`  that causes the program to halt after executing the fewest instructions?_  (Executing the same instruction multiple times counts as multiple instructions executed.)

+## --- Part Two ---

+In order to determine the timing window for your underflow exploit, you also need an upper bound:

+_What is the lowest non-negative integer value for register  `0`  that causes the program to halt after executing the most instructions?_  (The program must actually halt; running forever does not count as halting.)